-Rasmus Gahrn-Andersen is Post Doc at the Department of Marketing and Management at the University of Southern Denmark.
+Rasmus Gahrn-Andersen is Associate Professor at the Department of Marketing and Management at the University of Southern Denmark.
 His areas of research include phenomenology, languaging, distributed cognition and theories about social organizing.
 His Ph.D.-thesis outlines a theory about social organizing based on an epistemologically clarified phenomenological outset as well as a critique of the analytical concept of context.
 He is currently working on how drones affect organizational routines and outcomes

 Gahrn-Andersen, R. (2017).
 But language too is material!
 Phenomenology and the Cognitive Sciences.

 Gahrn-Andersen, R. (2018).
 Biological simplexity and cognitive heteronomy.
 Language Sciences.